hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 ### Module Structure

-Every Hummingbird projects needs a primary executable target.
+Every Hummingbird project needs a primary executable target.
 This is the **MyApp** target in the example below.

-If a user has an OpenAPI specification for their API, a separate OpenAPI module is recommended based on [swift-openapi-generator](https://github.com/apple/swift-openapi-generator).
-This module will be used to generate the API server code.
+If you have an OpenAPI specification for your API, it is recommended to create a separate OpenAPI module using [swift-openapi-generator](https://github.com/apple/swift-openapi-generator).
+This module can be used to generate the API server code.

 ```
 ├── Sources